Updated: June 21, 2022

 One of the questions I get asked very often is what’s the difference between a mutual fund and a unit investment trust fund or UITF?

-I understand the confusion of many for both actually look, work and perform the same way.
+I understand the confusion of many for both actually look, work, and perform the same way.
 But there are some key differences that an investor like you should know.

-But first let’s discuss the basic similarities between the two.
+But first, let’s discuss the basic similarities between the two.

-This money, which is collected under a company or institution, is then invested in diversified financial instruments such as stocks, bonds, money market and many others.
+This money, which is collected under a company or institution, is then invested in diversified financial instruments such as stocks, bonds, money market, and many others.

-As an investor of a mutual fund or UITF, you are relieved of the “responsibility” of studying the market, because you have given that duty to the investment company whom you trust will do their best to make your money grow.
+As an investor of a mutual fund or UITF, you are relieved of the “responsibility” of studying the market, because you have given that duty to the investment company whom you trust will do its best to make your money grow.

 But on the other hand, both mutual funds and UITFs can offer yields greater than cash deposits, thus making them attractive investment instruments.

 Now that you know their similarities, what about their differences?

 - MF: A mutual fund company.
 They are sold by licensed mutual fund agents.
 Here’s a list of Philippine mutual fund companies.